 If you visit the Muccia Plumbing, Heating & AC Facebook page, we review the components and the process of cleaning the screens, which helps to renew water pressure when they get clogged with sediment.
 There is an aerator housing screwed into the faucet end which you likely need to remove with pliers.
 Because you don’t want to damage the finish, we recommend wrapping a rag to loosen the cap.
 You will then see several screens, so take note of their sequence in the cap as you gently flush some running water to remove any sediment.
 Assembly is the reverse of disassembly, and again a rag should be used to avoid marring or scratching chrome fixtures when tightening the threaded aerator housing, though hand-tight with no leaks is acceptable.
 Start slowly to avoid crossing the threads.

 Draining the Tank

 Back to the hot water tank heater.
-Unfortunately, it doesn’t have a similar screen, and therefore over years the sediment can build up at the bottom of the tank.
-It’s possible to extend the like of the tank by draining it through the hose fitting and continue to allow fresh water to enter the tank.
-You should see brownish color water as the tank and the sediment empty out to whatever drain you have close by.
-Once the water is clear, you have gotten as much sediment as possible out, but certainly not all.
+Unfortunately, it has no screen, and therefore over years, the sediment can build up at the bottom of the tank.
+It’s possible to extend the like of the tank by opening the valve to drain it through the hose fitting and allowing fresh water to enter the tank.
+You’ll see brownish water as the tank and the sediment empty into a nearby drain.
+Once the water is clear, you’ve gotten as much sediment as possible out (but not all).

-One other choice is to replace the anode rod that is placed in every hot water heater tank.
-These anode rods are made in different materials.
+Another choice is to replace the anode rod that’s placed in every residential or commercial hot water heater tank.
+These anode rods are made of different materials.

-Aluminum rods were made many years ago, and you had parents buying bottled water since consuming aluminum is unhealthy.
+Aluminum rods were used years ago, and parents bought bottled water for their family or household since consuming aluminum is unhealthy.